matthewsutherland/Text-Mining-Nietzsche/README.md

 The output of the LDA function, which was saved in two variables—`sections_lda_wephil` and `sections_lda_seaout`, contains beta values for each word showing the degree to which each word matches the given topic in which it is grouped.

-Now that we have beta values for each word, we re-tidy the data, and then we find the words with the highest beta values within each of the 10 topics that were generated by `LDA`.
+Now that we have beta values for each word, we re-tidy the data, and then find the words with the highest beta values within each of the 10 topics generated by `LDA`.

 ```
 top_terms_wephil <- tidy(sections_lda_wephil, matrix = "beta") %>%